zenstackhq/zenstack-docs/docs/the-complete-guide/part3/3-serialization.md

 One problem with passing Prisma requests and responses across the network is that the data is not always serializable.
 The following Prisma types are problematic:

-- `Date`: Javascript's `Date` object is serializable but its type is lost
+- `Date`: Javascript's `Date` object is serializable, but its type is lost
 - `Bytes`: not serializable
 - `BigInt`: not serializable
 - `Decimal`: not serializable

 ZenStack solves this problem by using [superjson](https://github.com/blitz-js/superjson) to deserialize input and serialize output.
-Since most of the time data is still JSON-serializable, ZenStack adopts superjson in a non-intrusive way.
+Since data is still JSON-serializable most of the time, ZenStack adopts superjson in a non-intrusive way.
 The serialized data is directly put inside the request or response data.
 When there is extra serialization information (superjson generates it when it encounters data that's not JSON-serializable), it's put inside the `meta` field in the request or response.

-The benefit of this design is that, if the data is fully JSON-serializable (not involving the types mentioned above), the wire-format is just plain JSON-serialization without any pollution.
+The benefit of this design is that if the data is fully JSON-serializable (not involving the types mentioned above), the wire format is just plain JSON serialization without any pollution.

 You can find more details about serialization in the [RPC API Handler](/docs/reference/server-adapters/api-handlers/rpc#serialization) and [RESTful API Handler](/docs/reference/server-adapters/api-handlers/rest#serialization) documentation.

 ### 🛠️ Observing Serialization Behavior

-To illustrate this, let's try out a few requests to observe the serialization behavior.
+To illustrate this, let's try a few requests to observe the serialization behavior.

 Make the following request: